 - Mapping of vegetation and land categories was updated

-For more information, read our What we heard report outlining key themes and issues raised and how we have updated the CPCP to address feedback.
+For more information, read our What we heard report (PDF, 6.3 MB) outlining key themes and issues raised and how we have updated the CPCP to address feedback.

-Visit our CPCP mapping web page to view the final CPCP mapping using our spatial viewer.
+Visit CPCP mapping to view the final CPCP mapping using our spatial viewer.